laravel/octane/README.md

 ## Introduction

 Laravel Octane supercharges your application's performance by serving your application using high-powered application servers, including [Swoole](https://swoole.co.uk) and [RoadRunner](https://roadrunner.dev).
+Octane boots your application once, keeps it memory, and then feeds it requests at supersonic speeds.

 ## Documentation